qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 ---
-title: "Any* Embedding Model Can Become a Late Interaction Model - If You Give It a Chance!"
+title: "Any* Embedding Model Can Become a Late Interaction Model...
+If You Give It a Chance!"
 short_description: "Standard dense embedding models perform surprisingly well in late interaction scenarios."
-description: "We discovered something interesting.
-Standard dense embedding models can perform surprisingly well in late interaction scenarios."
+description: "We recently discovered that embedding models can become late interaction models & can perform surprisingly well in some scenarios.
+See what we learned here."
 preview_dir: /articles_data/late-interaction-models/preview
 social_preview_image: /articles_data/late-interaction-models/social-preview.png
 weight: -160